What is Anal Fistula?

 An anal fistula is an abnormal opening between the external skin of the buttocks and the anal canal.
 It occurs in around 30-40% of patients with an anal abscess.

-An anal fistula develops when an anal abscess bursts before it is treated or is not completely cured.
+An anal fistula develops when an anal abscess bursts before it is treated or is not entirely cured.
 An anal abscess is a painful pus-filled lesion caused by a bacterial infection in the tissues surrounding the anus.

 • A Suprasphincteric Fistula